microsoft/TemplateStudio/docs/templates.md

 ## Authoring templates tooling

-### Code Snippets
+### Visual Studio Code Snippets
-Here are some Visual Studio Code Snippets for help on authoring templates.
+We've created some Visual Studio Code Snippets to help creating the template.json files.

-#### Adding code Snippets
+#### Adding code Snippets to Visual Studio Code
  - Open Preferences: Configure User Snippets (Ctrl + Shift + P, type snippets).
  - Open Json.json on language files list.

-#### Add WTS code snippets to Json.json file
  - Open and copy the code snippets on [WTS code snippets file](.//..//_utils//code-snippets.json).
  - Paste those code snippets on the opened Json.json file.

-#### Using the code snippets.
+#### Using the code snippets

-After creating an empty template.json type wts.template and click Enter, the code snippet will add a template json with tab key stops to complete different parameters.
+After creating an empty template.json file, type wts.template and click Enter, the code snippet will add a template json with different variables to complete, you can use the tab key to navigate between them.
-You can also use code snippets to add Tags, PrimaryOutputs, Symbols and Post Actions.
+There are also code snippets to add Tags, PrimaryOutputs, Symbols and Post Actions.

 ## Table of Contents